wumm-project/Seminar-W21/2022-01-11/README.md

 __Literature:__

+- T. Butler (2011).
+Compliance with Institutional Imperatives on Environmental
+  Sustainability: Building Theory on the Role of Green IS.
+The Journal of Strategic Information Systems 20(1), pp. 6–26.
 - J. Elkington (1997).
 Cannibals with Forks: The Triple Bottom Line of 21st Century Business.
 Capstone, Oxford.
 - M. Fellmann, A. Koschmider, R. Laue, A. Schoknecht, A. Vetter (2018).